awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

  ** [tags](#API_PutBot_RequestSyntax) **   <a name="lex-PutBot-request-tags"></a>
 A list of tags to add to the bot\.
 You can only add tags when you create a bot, you can't use the `PutBot` operation to update the tags on a bot\.
 To update tags, use the `TagResource` operation\.
 Type: Array of [Tag](API_Tag.md) objects
-Array Members: Minimum number of 1 item\.
-Maximum number of 50 items\.
+Array Members: Minimum number of 0 items\.
+Maximum number of 200 items\.
 Required: No

  ** [voiceId](#API_PutBot_RequestSyntax) **   <a name="lex-PutBot-request-voiceId"></a>